+Table A4

-Table A4Items for New Constructs and Comparable Items in Existing Literature
+Items for New Constructs and Comparable Items in Existing Literature

-Item Code ew Constructs and Comparat Refence Paper(s) Reference Item (5) We share our demand forecasts with our major Flynn et al 2010 supplier.
-The level of sharing of market information from Flynn et al 2010 our major customer , Our major customer shares Point of Sales (POS) Flynn et al 2010 information with us J Our major customer shares demand forecast with Flynn et al 2010 us My company shares Braunscheidel Demand levels are visible throughout the supply OCM1 information regarding and Suresh, 2009 chain OCMI demand of our products and , The level of information exchange with our services Flynn et al 2010 major supplier through information networks.
-11ymi et al 2010 The level of linkage with our major customer Flynn et al 2010 through information networks Frohlich & Westbrook 2001 Access to planning systems Lau et al. 2010 Share marketing information Zhou & Benton Information sharing with major customer: Future Jr. 2007 demand forecasting information Devaraj et al. My company provides the following information 2007 to the supplier: Sales forecast Elymp et al 2010 We share our demand forecasts with our major Periodically updated sales forecasts are shared with our SC partner Flynn et al 2010 supplier.
-Our major customer shares demand forecast with OCM2 Flynn et al 2010 us.
-0.66 OCIVIZ Tryiii Ct ai 2010 The customer provides the following information Se parties Devaraj et al. about its final product to my company: Sales 2007 forecast Zhou & Benton Information sharing with major customer: Future Jr. 2007 demand forecasting information We inform trading partners in advance of Li et al. 2005 changing needs My organization leases We and our trading partners keep each other My organization keeps our SC partner informed about issues that may affect their normal routines informed about events or changes that may affect OCM3 Li et al. 2005 the other partners Vachon & Informs our primary suppliers about events or Klassen 2006 changes that may affect them.
-Chen & Paulraj We keep each other informed about events or 2004 changes that may affect the other party.
-FI 1 2010 We share our inventory levels with our major Flynn et al 2010 supplier.
-Elymp at al 2010 We share our available inventory with our major Access to information about Flynn et al 2010 Braunscheidel Customer Our inventory levels are shared with our OCM4 our inventory levels is Our inventory levels are shared with our provided to our SC partner and Suresh, 2009 Frohlich & suppliers Westbrook 2001 Knowledge of inventory mix/levels Braunscheidel Inventory levels are visible throughout the supply and Suresh, 2009 chain and Suresii, 2009 Cham
+Item Code Item Refence Paper(s) Reference Item Flynn et al 2010 We share our demand forecasts with our major supplier.
+The level of sharing of market information from Flynn et al 2010 our major customer Our major customer shares Point of Sales (POS) Flynn et al 2010 information with us Flynn et al 2010 Our major customer shares demand forecast with us My company shares Braunscheidel Demand levels are visible throughout the supply OCM1 information regarding and Suresh, 2009 chain OCMI demand of our products and The level of information exchange with our services Flynn et al 2010 major supplier through information networks.
+The level of linkage with our major customer Flynn et al 2010 through information networks Frohlich & Westbrook 2001 Access to planning systems Lau et al. 2010 Share marketing information Zhou & Benton Information sharing with major customer: Future Jr. 2007 demand forecasting information Devaraj et al. My company provides the following information 2007 to the supplier: Sales forecast We share our demand forecasts with our major Periodically updated sales forecasts are shared with our SC partner Flynn et al 2010 supplier.
+Element al 2010 Our major customer shares demand forecast with OCM2 Flynn et al 2010 us.
+0.66 The customer provides the following information Devaraj et al. about its final product to my company: Sales 2007 forecast Zhou & Benton Information sharing with major customer: Future Jr. 2007 demand forecasting information We inform trading partners in advance of Li et al. 2005 changing needs My organization keeps our We and our trading partners keep each other SC partner informed about issues that may affect their normal routines informed about events or changes that may affect OCM3 Li et al. 2005 the other partners Vachon & Klassen 2006 Informs our primary suppliers about events or changes that may affect them Chen & Paulraj changes that may affect them.
+We keep each other informed about events or 2004 changes that may affect the other party.
+We share our inventory levels with our major Flynn et al 2010 supplier. - We share our available inventory with our major Access to information about Flynn et al 2010 customer OCM4 our inventory levels is Braunscheidel Our inventory levels are shared with our UCMI4 provided to our SC partner and Suresh, 2009 suppliers Frohlich & Westbrook 2001 Knowledge of inventory mix/levels Braunscheidel Inventory levels are visible throughout the supply and Suresh, 2009 chain